 This week I have been discussing the implications of Zinc Deficiency and Malabsorption in Huskies.
-Today I will be discussing another issue that has its roots firmly planted in Zinc Deficiency and Malabsorption, seizures in Huskies.
+Today I will discuss another issue that has its roots firmly planted in Zinc Deficiency and Malabsorption, seizures in Huskies.

 Whether your dogs have been diagnosed as having Epilepsy or Idiopathic Seizures, there is no more heartbreaking sight than to be forced to stand by helplessly watching your Husky convulsing on the floor having a seizure.